TheragenGenomecare/GenomomFF/README.md

 `` You can See a correlation csv file saved inside testing folder with correlation value at last. ``
 #### This program run both on Linux and Windows and we Recommend Windows with Python 3.7 and R 3.6.
-### `Any Kinds of Questions ,  Bugs , Suggestions or Error are heartly welcome.
+### `Any Kinds of Questions, Bugs, Suggestions or Errors are heartly welcome.
 Thank You`
 #### Sunshin Kim (sunshinkim3@gmail.com)
 #### Adh Krish (krishdb38@gmail.com)